Summary

 Open to people ages 21-65

-• do not have a lifetime history of DSM-IV schizophrenia, bipolar disorder, generalized anxiety or panic disorder, or previous psychosis with or intolerance to cannabinoids
+• Do not have a lifetime history of DSM-IV schizophrenia, bipolar disorder, panic disorder, or psychosis

 • Prior THC-containing cannabis experience within the past two years